Nagukore/GitTogether/README.md

  -Saves the statistical summary as a new CSV file (statistics.csv)

 Requirements
 Make sure you have Python installed along with the required libraries:

-pip install pandas matplotlib seaborn
+pandas, matplotlib, seaborn
-Usage
+Usage:
 Place your dataset file as data.csv in the project directory.

 Run the script: